deskpro/deskproapps/tutorials/jquery-form.md

 $appContainer.show();
 ```

-The is fully initialized and all events bound.
+The app is fully initialized and all events bound.
 At this point the app can be unhidden.

 ## Step 4.
 Run the dev server
 {% include "_dev_server.md" %}